VikSil/DevOps_with_Docker/Part1/Exercise_1.3/README.md

 >
 > Image `devopsdockeruh/simple-web-service:ubuntu` will start a container that outputs logs into a file.
 Go inside the running container and use `tail -f ./text.log` to follow the logs.
 Every 10 seconds the clock will send you a "secret message".
 >
+> What are the commands to see the secret message?
+>
-> Submit the secret message and command(s) given as your answer.
+> What is the secret message?

 ## Solution